 And on the question of checks and balances – virtually no country I can think of is a pure democracy today.
 The democracies that do exist are representative democracies where people are elected to make decisions on behalf of the population.
 Yes, it is an unfortunate fact that many if not most of the leading politicians in the US are part of the affluent elite – but still, the point is that they make decisions most of the time in line with popular will.
 And that is not counting the contribution of non-affluent public officials who presumably have some influence in representing the popular will.
 (And no, this doesn’t mean I am opposed to reforming the US political system, and reducing the influence of money – I am very much in favour of that.)

 And checks and balances, in my view, make sense.
 In a democracy there’s a desirable equilibrium – you don’t of course want to make it impossible to make changes – that would then not be a democracy.
 On the other hand you don’t want to make it too easy – otherwise it would be very hard indeed to implement long-term policies if everything could be reversed without checks.
 And sometimes, frankly, the popular will SHOULD be resisted.
 For example, in the 1930s, solid majorities of Americans were opposed to allowing Jews from Nazi Germany to immigrate into the US.
 And mostly through history large majorities have been in favour of capital punishment, but the death penalty has become more and more restricted (and gradually public opinion changes – capital punishment becomes less popular.)
-So three cheers for checks and balances.
+So two cheers for checks and balances.

 So in short – if the US is not a democracy according to this research – who the hell is?